Bangalore Travel Guide for Indians — Things to Do, Best Time, Flights

 How to get there — flights from India

 Bangalore is served by Kempegowda International Airport (IATA: BLR), located in Devanahalli, approximately 40 km north of the city centre.
 The airport is well-connected by BMTC Vayu Vajra bus services (₹330, ~90 minutes to city centre) and Ola/Uber cabs (₹700–900, 60–90 minutes depending on traffic).
-A dedicated Metro link (Purple Line extension to the airport) is under construction and expected to be operational soon.
+A dedicated Metro link (the Blue Line airport extension) is under construction and not expected to be operational until around 2027.

 IndiGo, Air India, SpiceJet, and Akasa Air all serve Bangalore with competitive fares.
 The Chennai–Bangalore route is one of India's shortest and busiest — check FlightGPT for same-day fare options which are often competitively priced.